As we look to the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 UNLV has launched our Global Education Initiatives, a unit which includes: Global Partnerships & International Recruitment; the Office of International Student and Scholar Services; the English Language Center; and the International Programs.
 Faculty, instructors, or staff considering the development of international programs, international partnerships, or international recruitment should contact Jill Marker (jill.marker@unlv.edu) and she will connect you to the right person to coordinate efforts and benefit from our new GEI infrastructure to support internationalization in all forms.

-The Office of International Programs is part of our new Global Education Initiatives and is the central academic support unit that assists UNLV with study abroad programs and student opportunities, instructor exchange, field study projects, student Fulbright applications, and other initiatives related to the export of UNLV students to other countries for educational, scholarly, and research purposes.
+The Office of International Programs is part of Global Education Initiatives and is the central academic support unit that assists UNLV with study abroad programs and student opportunities, instructor exchange, field study projects, student Fulbright applications, and other initiatives related to the export of UNLV students to other countries for educational, scholarly, and research purposes.

 UNLV instructors and staff who initiate activities with an international component that includes accompanying students or guests must contact the Office of International Programs (email kara.marinch@unlv.edu or call 702-895- 3896) during the initial planning stages of the activities, to obtain information regarding UNLV and NSHE policies for foreign study, research, or travel.
 Similarly, faculty, instructors, and staff must advise students who are planning international travel for educational, scholarly, research, or co-curricular engagement to reach out to the Office of International Programs early in their trip planning to ensure compliance with all university and NSHE policies and processes.